► We drive three Skoda concepts at night

 The electrified concepts

-Skoda has shown a few key electric or sustainably-powered concepts over the last 5 years, and we’re driving three of them at night: the Vision iV, the Vision RS and the Vision X. The most relevant of the three is the Vision IV – we’ll explain why later on – but it’s important to remember they’re all concept cars, so you won’t find a proper review or driving impressions here.
+Skoda has shown a few key electric or sustainably-powered concepts over the last 5 years, and we’re driving three of them at night: the Vision iV, the Vision RS and the Vision X. The most relevant of the three is the Vision IV – because it's a foreunner to the Enyaq production EV – but it’s important to remember they’re all concept cars, so you won’t find a proper review or driving impressions here.

 Usually designed to look pretty and drive onto a rotating stage, most concepts aren’t made for actual driving – and especially not for the cobbled streets of Karlovy Vary we’re driving them on.
 In fact, we’re told the paint used on these concepts isn’t suitable for cold temperatures, either – like those you’d find on a crisp Czech night at around 1am in the morning…

 For that reason, this is all low speed stuff – but that’s fine, because we’re not testing these priceless soapboxes, rather discussing the cars which they inform.
 Besides, with worried-looking Skoda technicans watching our every move, and the clock heading towards the small hours, this wasn't the occasion for a time trial.

 First up is the Vision RS, which later became the Skoda Scala.
 Envisaged as a hybrid, the concept wears the angular styling of contemporary Skoda’s but charges it up on a vRS fashion.
 That means 20-inch wheels with carbonfibre fans, a squat, hatchback appearance – and like some recent BMWs, an illuminated grille.

 Next up is the Vision X, a concept which has now become the Skoda Kamiq.
 Designed to slot alongside the Kodiaq and the Karoq, the Kamiq is Skoda’s small-crossover – an important car in a growing sector, and one it thinks will really move the needle.